Thursday, August 18, 2011

 Returning to equation \eqref{ISI}, consider the following system

-$$ y(t) = \sum_n c_n h(t-nT) $$
+y(t) = \sum_n c_n h(t-nT)

-Sampled at intervals $t-kT=0$, this looks like
+Sampled at intervals t-kT=0, this looks like

-\hat y(k) &= \sum_n c_n \hat h(k-n)
+\begin{align*} y(kT) &= \sum_n c_n h(kT-nT) \\ \hat y(k) &= \sum_n c_n \hat h(k-n) \end{align*}

-We would like to investigate the situation where $\hat y(k)$ is just $c_k$.
-That is, $\hat h(k)$ are all zero with one exception: $\hat h(k) = \delta_k$.
-So let's look at the Fourier analysis of a discrete version of $h(t)$:
+We would like to investigate the situation where \hat y(k) is just c_k.
+That is, \hat h(k) are all zero with one exception: \hat h(k) = \delta_k.
+So let's look at the Fourier analysis of a discrete version of h(t):

-\sum_{n=-\infty}^{\infty} \delta(t - nT) h(t) &= \int \frac {\Omega} {2 \pi} \sum_{n=-\infty}^{\infty} H(\omega - n \Omega) e^{i \omega t} {d\omega} \\
+\begin{align*} \sum_{n=-\infty}^{\infty} \delta(t - nT) h(t) &= \int \frac {\Omega} {2 \pi} \sum_{n=-\infty}^{\infty} H(\omega - n \Omega) e^{i \omega t} {d\omega} \\ \delta(t) &= \int \frac {\Omega} {2 \pi} \sum_{n=-\infty}^{\infty} H(\omega - n \Omega) e^{i \omega t} {d\omega} \end{align*}

 So we must have